4.18 Ongoing Case Planning

 Concurrent Planning

 Achieving timely permanency for children in OOHC is a priority for DCBS.
 This is achieved through various methods including concurrent planning.
 Concurrent planning involves working towards two permanency goals at the same time after considering the unique circumstances of a case.
-This is documented on the case plan by selecting two permanency goals.
-Concurrent planning is also composed of basic case work principles that are instilled in DCBS policy and practice as outlined below.
+This is documented in the case plan by selecting two permanency goals.
+Concurrent planning is also composed of basic casework principles that are instilled in DCBS policy and practice as outlined below.
 It is paramount that the worker explains concurrent planning, the permanency goals, and associated timeframes to the family and other case participants.
 This should be done throughout the life of the case and documented in service recordings.

 1. Assessing for aggravated circumstances at the onset of the case, assessing for appropriateness of concurrent planning at the six (6) month case planning conference, and converting all cases to concurrent planning beginning at twelve (12) months.